Lockheed C-130 Hercules: Further developments

 The C-130H model has updated Allison T56-A-15 turboprops, a redesigned outer wing, updated avionics, and other minor improvements.
 Later H models had a new, fatigue-life-improved, center wing that was retrofitted to many earlier H-models.
 For structural reasons, some models are required to land with reduced amounts of fuel when carrying heavy cargo, reducing usable range.

 The H model remains in widespread use with the United States Air Force (USAF) and many foreign air forces.
 Initial deliveries began in 1964 (to the RNZAF), remaining in production until 1996.
 An improved C-130H was introduced in 1974, with Australia purchasing 12 of the type in 1978 to replace the original 12 C-130A models, which had first entered Royal Australian Air Force (RAAF) service in 1958.
 The U.S. Coast Guard employs the HC-130H for long-range search and rescue, drug interdiction, illegal migrant patrols, homeland security, and logistics.

-C-130H models produced from 1992 to 1996 were designated as C-130H3 by the USAF.
-The "3" denoting the third variation in design for the H series.
+C-130H models produced from 1992 to 1996 were designated as C-130H3 by the USAF, with the "3" denoting the third variation in design for the H series.
 Improvements included ring laser gyros for the INUs, GPS receivers, a partial glass cockpit (ADI and HSI instruments), a more capable APN-241 color radar, night vision device compatible instrument lighting, and an integrated radar and missile warning system.
 The electrical system upgrade included Generator Control Units (GCU) and Bus Switching units (BSU) to provide stable power to the more sensitive upgraded components.